TX

 Hybrid & Online Forensics Programs in Texas

-Several colleges and universities based in Texas offer online forensics programs and many more in our national database of online forensic science programs.
+Several colleges and universities based in Texas offer online forensics programs, and many more are in our national database of online forensic science programs.
 Below are some of those Texas-based schools.

 Texas A&M Extension has a number of certificate programs comprising courses approved by the International Association for Identification (IAI) and the International Association of Bloodstain Pattern Analysts.
 These certificates cover a variety of professions and competencies—forensic technician, forensic investigator levels I & II, major crimes investigator and property, and evidence management—and are approved by the Texas Commission on Law Enforcement.